 Different Shapes and sizes of the pier foundation are;

-The choice of a particular shape depending upon the dimension of a base of the pier or abutments, the care and cost of sinking, the consideration of tilt and shift during the sinking and the vertical and horizontal forces to which the well is subjected.
+The choice of a particular shape depending upon the dimension of a base of the pier or abutments, the care and cost of sinking, the consideration of tilt and shift during the sinking, and the vertical and horizontal forces to which the well is subjected.

-A circular well has minimum per meter for a given dredge area and hence the ratio of sinking afford to skin friction is maximum.
+A circular well has a minimum per meter for a given dredge area and hence the ratio of sinking afford to skin friction is maximum.
 Also, since the Perimeter is equidistant at all points from the center of the dredge hole, the sinking is more uniform than for another shape.

 However, the disadvantage of the circular pier is that in the direction parallel to the span of the bridge, the diameter of the pier is much more than the minimum size required to accommodate the bridge pier and hence the circular well causes more obstructing the waterway than the bridge pier does.

 This disadvantage is avoided in the case of a double- D shape which conforms to the shape of a bridge pier in the plan.
 The dredge area is similar to a double-D. Hence for the large pier, a double-D is more economical than a single circular well.

 A twin circular well is at combining the advantage of a circular well and of a double D, but the only snag is that two well sunk close to each other have a tendency to close in or move apart.

 However, in abutment and wing walls where the tilt and shift in position are not important, a battery of small diameter Wells is provided.